charmixer/go-flags/README.md

 * Options with short names (-v)
 * Options with long names (--verbose)
 * Options with and without arguments (bool v.s. other type)
-* Options with optional arguments and default values
+* Options with optional arguments
 * Multiple option groups each containing a set of options
 * Generate and print well-formatted help message
 * Passing remaining command line arguments after -- (optional)